Amy Taubin

 Amy Taubin (/ˈtaʊbɪn/; born September 10, 1938) is an American author and film critic.
 She is a contributing editor for two prominent film magazines, the British Sight & Sound and the American Film Comment.
 She has also written regularly for the SoHo Weekly News, The Village Voice, The Millennium Film Journal, and Artforum, and used to be curator of video and film at the non-profit experimental performance space The Kitchen.

 Life and career

 Taubin attended Sarah Lawrence College as an undergrad and received an MA from New York University.
 Taubin is also a filmmaker, curator, and educator.
 She is one of the people visible in Michael Snow's experimental film Wavelength.

+As an actress, she originated the role of Sandy in the original Broadway production of The Prime of Miss Jean Brodie, opposite Zoe Caldwell, in 1968.

 Taubin has served on the board of trustees of the Anthology Film Archives; She was named as a Distinguished Art Historian-Teacher at the New York School of Visual Arts, Department of Humanities and Sciences; and has served on the selection committee for the Film Society of Lincoln Center.

 In 2020, Taubin was awarded a writer grant, in the short-form writing category, by the Warhol Foundation.
-In her statement on receiving the prize, she said she planned to use the funds to survey the '"time machine of cinema available on our home screens."'
+In her statement on receiving the prize, she said she planned to use the funds to survey the "time machine of cinema available on our home screens."